 In the 1960s, Roy and Blanche retired to south Florida, and George and Jannetta Harvey took the reins.
 George took an active interest in growing the business – and improving the citrus industry.
 Under his leadership, Harvey’s Groves® won more than 200 first place awards in Florida Department of Citrus fresh fruit competitions.
 And George helped found and lead the Florida Gift Fruit Shippers Association, a trade group that represents nearly all of the state’s major fruit shippers.
 Today, Harvey’s Groves® works with the FGFSA and the US Post Office to get orders delivered quickly, safely, and in excellent condition.

 Along the way, sons Larry and Jim and daughter Sharon joined the family, and the boys grew up in the business.
 Today, Larry Harvey manages 350 acres of prime citrus groves, making sure that irrigation, fertilization and harvesting meet his stringent requirements.
 Jim Harvey runs the company’s three retail stores and direct mail/ecommerce operations, and manages the packinghouse and shipping department.

 Harvey’s Groves® is one of the few remaining family-owned groves in Florida.
 But the family’s commitment to providing premium products and excellent service is stronger than ever.
-To this day, it’s a point of pride that a member of the Harvey family checks and re-checks fruit as its grown, picked, packed and shipped.
 The Harvey’s wouldn’t have it any other way; their customers deserve the best.
 George and Jannetta, and Roy and Blanche, would be proud.